How we met Jesus and walk with Him.

 Ok, let us rewind the reel to 1990, my dad went with our neighbor to The Summer Harvest Crusade and accepted the Lord and then he told us (the family) about Jesus and immediately he stopped drinking beer and we were on the routine of Sundays and Wednesday night bible studies year round.
 That's the quick version of how I remember being introduced to being saved by Jesus.
 That is the best things I could ask for as a child.
 Then the other thing that pops into my mind is, I remember being in the third grade Wednesday night study classroom and watching the 70's version of the Left Behind movies.
 My life was never the same.
 Every single night I prayed to not get left behind.
 I'd have nightmares of being at church in the long hallway running to find my family but they were gone.
 So the upcoming summer before going to 4th grade we went to the Summer Harvest Crusade, I made my public stand there, it was official and all knew that I had Jesus in my heart.
 As a 10 year old, I got up and walked by myself to pray to Jesus.
 I felt like I was floating on clouds all the way down the Anaheim Stadium steps to the field for the altar call to accept Jesus into my heart, officially.
 It was surreal!

 Throughout my life I got to experience what it is like to not be loved and to be used many times in order to be chastened.
 None of it had to happen but did because of my choice in stepping away from His blessings by being disobedient to His clear Words that He gave me in the bible.
 I got to experience the dreaded dryness walking away from the fountain of blessings.
 One thing I always knew though, is the mountain of curses has an altar to ask for forgiveness.
 I am taking His Words serious today and choosing the mountain of blessings.
-I will not rest in sin and I will not feel comfortable there anymore.
+I will not sit in sin and I will not feel comfortable there anymore.
+I will rest and find comfort in Jesus forever!
+JESUS IS FOREVER.

 With all the agape love I have, Kim Romero